-New video released today tells the real energy story about a pipeline in the Great Lakes.
+New video released today tells the real energy story about a dangerous oil pipeline in the Great Lakes.

-Enbridge’s campaign of misleading claims that Michigan needs its dangerous Line 5 has sprung a major truth-telling leak in Enbridge’s home base of Canada, where the Great Lakes oil pipeline’s story is becoming a major national news topic.
+Enbridge’s campaign of misleading claims that Michigan needs its dangerous Line 5 oil pipeline has sprung a major truth-telling leak in Enbridge’s home base of Canada.
+The pipeline that crosses through the heart of the Great Lakes is becoming a major national news topic.

 In Canada, the focus of Gov. Gretchen Whitmer’s decision to shut down Line 5 is around the pipeline as a major energy source for Canada, which is damaging Enbridge’s false claims that Line 5 is a critical energy infrastructure for Michigan.

 “The [Line 5] oil is flowing into Canada,” Canadian energy analyst Dr. Warren Maybee told the Canadian Broadcasting Corporation’s program, The Current, on Wednesday.
 “In this case, we need that oil.
 The U.S. doesn’t really gain any benefit, as has been pointed out.
 Most of it is just traveling through their country in order to feed into our system.”

 Maybee is Director of Queen’s University’s Institute for Energy & Environmental Policy and his analysis that Enbridge’s Line 5 provides little benefit to Michigan reflects the fact that 80% of oil and other hazardous liquids transported through the Straits of Mackinac and Michigan end up back in Canada.

 It is that truth--that Line 5 is primarily an energy source for Canada and not the United States-- that dominates Canadian media coverage.
 Video storyteller Bill Latka captures this reality of Line 5 in a new short video released today by Oil & Water Don’t Mix.